nicholasp13/BackBeat/README.md

 The goal is to create an open source, simple digital audio workstation (DAW) with the ability to easily customize sounds and interface
 ### Upcoming features:
 - Add downsampling and upsampling to support different sample rates (only 48k sample rate supported currently)
-- Add support for 24 bit integers
 - Add GUI timeline to edit audio tracks i.e. cutting, copying, multiple tracks, saving edits
 ### Planned features:
-- Modular Matrix for interactive GUI implementation to customize sounds
+- Modular Matrix for interactive GUI implementation to customize synth sounds
-- Create audio tracks for editing and recording with GUI contols
-- Allow for sampling, editing, and programming existing audio
+- Add sampling and programming those samples to SynthVoices
-- Other GUI controls for changing module cores and/or synth voices, and other features
 - Writing, saving, and exporting music files
 - Other Synth modes including monophonic, legatto, gliding, etc.
 - Add support to play MP3 file